What is a Construction Phase Plan?

 - Other dangers on site, and anything else that may require supervision

-A construction phase plan is required before a construction project starts, no matter how big or small the project is.
-The document is vital as it demonstrates that health and safety have been thought about, and ensures all staff on site understand the correct procedures for minimising and preventing risks.
+A construction phase plan is required before a construction project begins, regardless of its size or scope.
+The document is vital as it demonstrates that health and safety have been considered, and ensures that all staff on site understand the correct procedures for minimising and preventing risks.